-How to have a Bridesman
+How to have a Brides-man

-Create lots of opportunities for your mixed gender wedding party to bond.
+1. Create lots of opportunities for your mixed gender wedding party to bond.

 Whether you were planning on matching attire for your bridesmaids or groomsmen, or a mix-and-match approach, you’ll want to be sure the shades, patterns and fabrics you choose will work well for both suits and dresses.
-Luckily, large retailers will often help you easily match shades across attire options, so the mint green of your bridesmaid gown can easily be found in a necktie for your bridesman, or something to that effect.
-Another easy way to ensure your entire wedding party is coordinated is to select some unifying elements — a basic color palette, fabric or even the same designer, if they offer designs for both genders.
+Luckily, large retailers will often help you easily match shades across attire options, so the mint green of your bridesmaid gown can easily be found in a bowtie for your bridesman, or something to that effect.
+Another easy way to ensure your entire wedding party is coordinated is to select some unifying elements — a basic colour palette, fabric or even the same designer, if they offer designs for both genders.

-Be prepared for hair, makeup and grooming on your wedding day.
+4. Be prepared for hair, makeup and grooming on your wedding day.

-Choose gender-neutral gifts.
+5. Choose gender-neutral gifts.

-The act of thanking your wedding attendants is admittedly a little less complicated when you can select one bridesmaid gift or one groomsman gift for all of your attendants.
+The act of thanking your wedding crew is admittedly a little less complicated when you can select one bridesmaid gift or one groomsman gift for all of your attendants.
 With a coed wedding party, you’re either faced with gifting different items, or selecting a gift that everyone will enjoy.
 Just as you would with a single-gender wedding party, think about what your friends really like to do or wear, and what would best commemorate the time you all spent together as a wedding party.

 Steve Mummery is a celebrant based in Perth.
 You can find him online at smcelebrant.com.au or facebook at smcelebrant, Instagram @smcelebrant or you can find lots of wedding inspiration on his Pinterest page @smcelebrant including wedding & engagement rings, dresses, shoes, groom's attire, flowers, arbours, the lot.

 Call Steve to chat about your wedding ceremony today on 0418 897 215 or email firstname.lastname@example.org